albgei/gamedevs/SAD.md

 ## 3. Architectural Goals and Constraints

 This component-based architecture, if properly executed, allows for a very clear and easy handling with functionality, that every object can be deployed with.
 It also allows for good scalability of the games scope with components being reusable for many different objects and game events.
+A good guide was provided by unity: https://unity.com/how-to/how-architect-code-your-project-scales

 ## 4. Use-Case View